seancasey-portfolio/seancasey-portfolio/README.md

 This portfolio contains non-technical case studies that show how to build more efficient and reliable systems for your team.
 Because my professional work with sensitive data is confidential, I have created these public-facing demonstrations to share my hands-on methods for tackling the real-world problems many charities face.

-These projects use a non-confidential dataset to show how I solve common, real-world problems that many charities face.
+These projects use a non-confidential dataset to show how I solve problems common to the sector.
 Each case study is a practical blueprint for building more efficient and reliable data systems.

 ---